zachakbar/Dark-Mode/readme.txt

 = Plugin Developers =

-As some plugins make use of custom stylesheets, you can use the `doing_dark_mode` action hook to include a custom stylesheet that supports Dark Mode for your plugins interface.
-Alternatively you can use the `dark_mode_css` filter hook to change the Dark Mode stylesheet for your own.
+As some plugins make use of custom stylesheets, you can use the `doing_dark_mode` action hook to include a custom stylesheet that supports Dark Mode for your plugins interface when it's turned on.
+Alternatively you can use the `dark_mode_css` filter hook to change the Dark Mode stylesheet for your own version if you'd prefer.

 == Installation ==

-1. Unzip and upload the plugin package into the plugins directory.
+1. Upload the package to the `wp-content/plugins` directory.
 2. Login to the dashboard and activate the plugin.
-3. Go to your profile and enable the Dark Mode setting.
+3. Go to your profile and enable Dark Mode.

 == Frequently Asked Questions ==